 1. Equipment management is easier if you setup categories & hierarchies

-Besides entering equipment assets in the CMMS software, you should categorize them.
+When entering equipment assets in the CMMS software you should also categorize them.
 For example categories like HVAC, Production, Vehicles, and so on.
-You should also try to put them in equipment hierarchies.
+Try to create equipment hierarchies.
 Meaning equipment A, B and C are part of equipment Z and so on.
-This makes it easier to manage and report on equipment.
+This makes it easier to manage and report on equipment – for example cost roll ups, all maintenance work done and so on.
 It also becomes simpler to create plans for several different equipment at a time.

-2. Combine simple maintenance tasks done on several equipment into one work order
+2. Use one work order to combine simple maintenance tasks done on several equipment